aptible/www/src/markdown/legal/terms-of-service.md

 **B. Your users' privacy.** You are responsible for protecting the privacy and legal rights of your End Users.
 Your obligations include but are not limited to:

-1. Properly configuring the Aptible Services, including your Enclave Containerized Services, to protect your users' information;
+1. Properly configuring the Aptible Services, including your Aptible Deploy Containerized Services, to protect your users' information;
-2. Configuring and enforcing user access policies and permissions for the Aptible Services, including your Enclave Containerized Services; and
+2. Configuring and enforcing user access policies and permissions for the Aptible Services, including your Aptible Deploy Containerized Services; and
 3. Providing legally adequate privacy notices for your users, and informing them that their information may be available to Aptible and/or our affiliates under certain circumstances, pursuant to our [Privacy Policy].

 We provide support and training to help you with these responsibilities.
 Please see our [support resources](/support), our [Support Policy], and our [training offerings](/gridiron).